moehrenzahn/devotionalium-wp/readme.txt

 2. The Devotionalium configuration area.

 == Changelog ==
+= 1.1.0 =
+* Add ability to choose an API endpoint url
-= 1.0.6 =
+* request specific days from the API instead of offsets = 1.0.6 =
 * Fixed a bug that sometimes prohibited the activation of the plugin = 1.0.5 =